lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   In bit-oriented radio technologies, the L2 Word might be a single bit.
   The L2 Word size is assumed to be constant over time for each device.

 * MIC: Message Integrity Check.
-A SCHC F/R header field computed over the fragmented SCHC Packet and potential fragment padding, used for error detection after SCHC Packet reassembly.
+A SCHC F/R header field computed over the fragmented SCHC Packet and potential last fragment padding, used for error detection after SCHC Packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.